 Not Following Up After a Date

 Not every date you go on is going to be a winner.
 However, for those concerned about social etiquette, ghosting isn’t an option, especially when you’re well out of your reckless teenage years.
-While research from Plenty of Fish reveals that 80 percent of study subjects had been ghosted, it’s always unkind to do so, and may cost you dates in the future if you get a reputation for being a frequent ghoster.
-Instead, regardless of how the date went, follow up within 24 hours to let your date know that you’d either like to see them again, or don’t see things working out.
+Though one study conducted by Plenty of Fish found that 80 percent of study subjects had been ghosted, you shouldn’t be one of the many people who ignores text messages instead of admitting the hard truth.
+Regardless of how the night went, follow up within 24 hours to let your date know that you’d either like to see them again or don’t see things working out.
 It may be an uncomfortable conversation, but it’s worth having.

 Not Bringing Something to a Party

-While it’s safe to assume that your host isn’t expecting you to bring a prepared dish or enough wine for everyone at their party, showing up empty-handed is a major etiquette mistake.
-If you’ve been invited to an event, bring something to show your gratitude, whether that’s a bottle of wine, a bouquet of flowers, or just a fun little gift for the host.
+While it’s safe to assume that a host isn’t expecting you to bring a prepared dish or enough wine for everyone at their party, showing up empty-handed to a party is a major etiquette mistake.
+If you’ve been invited to an event, bring something to show your gratitude—something like a bottle of wine, a bouquet of flowers, or just a fun little gift for the host.

 Assuming Your Children Are Always Welcome

 Many parents find their children endlessly delightful.
-Unfortunately, not everyone feels that way, particularly when they show up uninvited.
-Before you decide that your little ones are welcome guests at any event, make sure you ask first, or you’ll risk not being on the invitation list in the future.
+Unfortunately, though, not everyone feels that way, particularly when a child shows up somewhere uninvited.
+So, before you decide that your little ones are welcome guests at any event, make sure you ask first, or you’ll risk not being on the invitation list in the future.

-And try not to be offended with your host about their decision if they say no, either; while paying for a babysitter or sitting the evening out may be annoying, so is having a thrashing toddler at what was supposed to be a grown-up dinner party.
 “You should never assume that your children, your dogs, or cats are invited.
-There are as many people who want children want people at events as those who don’t,” says Napier-Fitzpatrick.
+There are as many people who want children at events as those who don’t,” says Napier-Fitzpatrick.
 “Don’t be upset if they’re not invited.
 It may not be a party for children.”

 Tipping Too Little

-While people from other countries may be appalled by America’s forced-tipping culture, that doesn’t mean you can skip it.
-Your server is counting on that money—they have bills to pay, too—and, considering that virtually every restaurant in America assumes their employees will be tipped, there’s no excuse for feigning ignorance about the total cost of your meal.
-Unfortunately, that doesn’t keep plenty of people from skipping the gratuity, however; in fact, according to a study from CreditCards.com, 20 percent of those polled said they don’t tip when they go out to eat.
+While people from other countries may be appalled by America’s forced-tipping culture, that doesn’t mean that you can skip it here in the States.
+Unfortunately, plenty of people still skip the gratuity, however; in fact, according to a study from CreditCards.com, 20 percent of those polled said they don’t tip when they go out to eat.
+Your server is counting on that money—they have bills to pay, after all—and, considering that virtually every restaurant in America assumes their employees will be tipped, there’s no excuse for feigning ignorance about the total cost of your meal.

 Forgetting to RSVP

-If you receive an invite to an event, even if it’s on Facebook, it’s essential that you RSVP in a timely manner.
-Even if it seems like a relatively casual gathering, you’re making the host’s job harder by making them guess how many guests they can expect, or how much food or drink they should buy.
-And if there’s a formal RSVP card, make sure you mail it back with as much information as they’ve requested as soon as you have an answer.
-And if you’re RSVPing digitally, make sure you know The Single Best Way to Sign Your Emails!
+If you receive an invite to an event—on Facebook or otherwise—it’s essential that you RSVP in a timely manner.
+Even if it seems like a relatively casual gathering, you’re making the host’s job harder by making them guess how many guests they can expect and thusly how much food or drink they should buy.
+If there’s a formal RSVP card, make sure you mail it back with as much information as is requested as soon as you have an answer.
+And if you’re RSVPing digitally, make sure you know The Single Best Way to Sign Your Emails.